- Known as the land down under, Australia is home to no fewer than 100 species of snakes.

 3. Coastal Taipan

 Coastal taipans are long snakes that can grow to over nine feet long.
-They have a deadly bite, but would rather flee than fight when it comes to humans.
+They have a deadly bite and are wildly unpredictable.
+Where most snakes would rather flee than fight when it comes to humans, the coastal taipan might just follow you.
 They range from yellow-brown to black, with their coloring fading in the summer, and darkening in the winter.
 Unlike other snakes, coastal taipans only eat warm-blooded creatures, like rodents, birds, and bandicoots.
 They’re active during the day in all but the hottest months when they become more nocturnal.

 4. Bandy-Bandy Snake